jodavaho/bashlog/README.md

 A simple, directory-driven logging utility for CLI for quick notes, long journals, or bullet-style todo lists.

+Works in bash with vim.
+But you can easily extend the idea to ther environments

 # Setup

 1. Get the repo: